Fri 29th September 2023

 Base: Grove Ferry Inn – a 4 star 18th century inn on the banks of the River Stour just outside the lovely town of Canterbury

-Price: £500 per person for solo occupancy with a £100 discount for those bringing a friend and sharing a room.
+Price: £650 per person for solo occupancy with a £50 discount for those bringing a friend and sharing a room so £600 per person in a shared room.

 - Accommodation at the 4* Grove Ferry Inn